aurvadahana/aurvadahana.github.io/_posts/2024-06-16-round-planets-and-flat-galaxies.md

 - Why some objects orbit around a planet

 But why are these orbits always two-dimensional?
 Rings of various planets, the solar system, the galaxies; why are all of them flat?

+Remember that the collection of gases has a net angular momentum initially.
+But in this case, due to them being spread quite further apart, the effect of gravity is not strong enough to pull them together to form planets.
+Rather, they start colliding and cancel each other out.
+And when an equilibrium is reached, assuming no external disturbance (which is not that hard to come by in this vast expanse of space), they cancel each other out until everything is rotating uniformly within an axis; the **same axis of rotation as its initial net angular momentum**, thus conserving the angular momentum of this isolated system.

+But in the case of planets, the gravitational pull is much more dominant, and due to spherical symmetry, they form spherical shapes.

+## What about Saturn Rings?

+The objects within the Saturn's rings too are wide apart and have negligible gravity to form an own sphere.
+Neither do they collapse into Saturn (as said before) because of the balance of gravitational centrepetal and centrifugal forces, quite similar to the case of all planets revolving around the Sun; even though they are rotated by gravity, the gravity itself isn't strong enough to collapse them because they're balanced by the centrifugal forces

 ## Notes